The Society runs/works in partnership on the following annual events:

 The Society invites applications from researchers for its Small Grants Scheme.
 Grants of up to £500 are available for PhD students for conference travel expenses and up to £2,000 for other projects.

 The traditional Scottish Government Policy Forum, which the SES supports.
-This was held on October, 15th (starting at 9.30 a.m.) at Victoria Quay, Edinburgh.
+The last policy forum was held on October, 15th 2013 (starting at 9.30 a.m.) at Victoria Quay, Edinburgh.
 You can download a copy of the programme for this event here.

 The Scottish GES assembled a very interesting programme last year: Speakers included James Meadway from the New Economics Foundation, Douglas Fraser from the BBC as well as Stephen Roper from Warwick University.
 A range of topics dealing with macroeconomic policy was discussed.
 In addition, this was also a good opportunity for senior undergraduate and graduate students "to get in touch" with the GES.